An RIT-Nazareth College Collaboration for Future Educators

-Many students who attend RIT have an interest in and fascination with science, mathematics, engineering, and technology and want to teach.
+Many students who attend Rochester Institute of Technology have an interest in and fascination with science, mathematics, engineering, and technology and want to teach.
 Meanwhile, K-12 schools nationwide need more math and science teachers.

 RIT and the Nazareth College School of Education address both needs through a unique collaboration called Tech2Teach.

 - Easier way for RIT undergraduates to earn a Master of Science in Education and teacher certification

 - Make the best use of elective credits to prepare for a master's degree in education

 - Third- and fourth-year students can begin upper-level graduate classes earlier than usual — reducing the total time of advanced study

 RIT students entering their final terms of study begin concurrent graduate study at Nazareth College leading to a master's degree and initial teacher certification at the early childhood, elementary, middle, or high school level (including certification in inclusive/special education).
 Participants pay full-time undergraduate tuition to RIT; financial aid is unaffected.
 Once the baccalaureate is earned, the student may be eligible for specific scholarships for STEM certification (e.g., Robert Noyce Scholar Program, Federal TEACH Grant), and graduate assistantships as a fully matriculated Nazareth College graduate student.